oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/service-mesh/Linkerd-monitoring-traffic-flows.md

 `Connections` - The number of active connections (I believe this has some averaging applied)

-`Read Bytes/sec` and `Write Bytes/sec` - The data volumes beinf written and read int he namespace
+`Read Bytes/sec` and `Write Bytes/sec` - The data volumes being written and read in the namespace

 `Grafana` - If the namespace is in the mesh a little Garafana logo will appear here